 |Hardware||These are ports which are connected to a physical piece of hardware (a sound card or MIDI interface).|

 |Ardour Misc||These are other ports that do not fit into the previous two categories; for example, the ports on which the metronome click is output, and MIDI ports for things like control surfaces and timecode.|

 The main part of the patchbay is a matrix grid.
-Within this grid, green dots represent connections, and you can click in any of the squares to make or break connections.
-You can also click and drag to draw a line of connections, which is sometimes useful for making many connections at once.
+Within this grid, green dots represent connections, and any of the squares can be clicked on to make or break connections.
+Clicking and dragging draws a line of connections, which is sometimes useful for making many connections at once.

 In the example patchbay shown above we can note various things.
 We are using the Ardour Tracks sources tab, so we see the output ports of the three tracks in our session: Fred, Jim and Foo.
 Our destinations are from the Ardour Busses tab, so we have the inputs of a session bus, Sheila, and the inputs of the master bus.
 Fred and Jim have stereo outputs, so have L and R connections.
 Foo is a MIDI track, so it only has one connection, and its squares in the grid are coloured light grey to indicate that no connection can be made between Foo (a MIDI output) and our busses (which are all audio-input).

 The green dots in the example show that both Foo and Bar are connected to the master bus, left to left and right to right.